 Historical uses of Geranium essential oil:

 Geranium is native to Egypt and is also believed to have been originated in the Reunion Island of the Indian Ocean.
 It slowly spread to Madagascar, South Africa, the Congo, Morocco, Central America, England, Italy, Spain, Russia, China, France and India.
-The best quality Geranium essential oil is said to be from the Reunion Island, which was previously called as Ile de Bourbon and so the finest essential oil from this island is known as Gernanium Bourbon-La-Reunion.
+The best quality Geranium essential oil is said to be from the Reunion Island, which was previously called as Ile de Bourbon and so the finest essential oil from this island is known as Geranium Bourbon-La-Reunion.

 Geranium and its essential oil have been used in numerous Alternative medicinal practices for healing wounds and fractures.
 It is said that the ancient Greeks used Geranium for treating skin problems.
 Egyptians used Geranium oil for enhancing the beauty and radiance of their skin.